TypeFor/Resource-Generator/README.md

 # Resource-Generator
-This is a resource generator created with node.js for Fivem which just creates empty resources.
-I made this just for fun 🙃.
+This is a resource generator created with node.js for Fivem which just creates empty resources.\n I made this just for fun 🙃.